koch-tobias/master-thesis/README.md

 The project contains 5 different pipelines.
 - **Labeling pipeline**: Preparation of raw data, feature selection, add label columns, and prelabeling with the trained models
 - **Data pipeline**: Combine all datasets to one, feature engineering, data preprocessing, data augmentation, and splitting the dataset into train, validation, and testset
-- **Training pipeline**: Training of the binary and/or multiclass models using grid search hyperparametertuning and k-fold-crossvalidation
+- **Training pipeline**: Training of the binary and/or the multiclass models using grid search hyperparametertuning and k-fold-crossvalidation
 - **Explainability pipeline**: Create shap plots, tree plots, and store the feature importantance for the final models
-- **Deployment pipeline**: Deploy the model using FastAPI and Docker or using a Streamlit website
+- **Deployment pipeline**: Deploy the model using FastAPI and docker or using a streamlit website

 Since there is no data provided in this repository, please add your data by using the following folder structure:</br>
 master-thesis/ </br>